Aethodia/Legislation/ReadMe.rst

 Version
 =======
-| The version of this release is 1/0/0.
+| This readme is for release v1/0/0.

 About
 =====